janakanuwan/web-page-design/react-exercise-1/README.md

 **Objective**: Complete the [react tutorial](https://reactjs.org/tutorial/tutorial.html) using [create-react-app ](https://github.com/facebook/create-react-app)

 1. Use `app-1` as the package/project name for `create-react-app` command.
-2. Complete the tutorial by typing code instead of copying directly from web page.
+2. Complete the tutorial by typing code instead of copying directly from the web page.

 ### Part 2: Instructions
 **Objective**: Complete the [Thinking in React](https://reactjs.org/docs/thinking-in-react.html) using webpack